unixorn/sysadmin-reading-list/README.md

 [![CircleCI](https://circleci.com/gh/unixorn/sysadmin-reading-list.svg?style=shield)](https://circleci.com/gh/unixorn/sysadmin-reading-list)
 [![GitHub last commit (branch)](https://img.shields.io/github/last-commit/unixorn/sysadmin-reading-list/master.svg)](https://github.com/unixorn/sysadmin-reading-list)

 A reading list for the larval stage sysadmin.
-This list is focused on the UNIX family of OSes, mainly because that is my area of expertise.
+This list is focused on the UNIX family of OSes, mainly because that is my area of expertise, but PRs about other OSes are welcome.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->